NV Meal Service Updates for School Year 22-23

 NV has been APPROVED to operate a special program CEP program ( called Community Eligibility Provision).
 This program allows us to offer breakfast and lunch at NO COST to ALL NV students.
 Families do not need to fill out a meal application for their students to receive meals.
 Read more under Free and Reduced Meal Status

-CONSENT TO SHARE FORM- If your student is qualified for free or reduced meals, you may be eligible for certain fee waivers or fee reductions to participate in other school and/or community programs.
-For example: ASB Cards, Sports Fees or Activity Fees.
+CONSENT TO SHARE FORM- If your student is qualified for free or reduced meal status, you may be eligible for certain fee waivers or fee reductions to participate in other school and/or community programs.
+For example: ASB Cards or Activity Fees.

 - In order to allow NV Food Services to share your child's approval status for Free & Reduced meals, you must give written consent for the release of only your students name and eligibility status to very specific NV district department activities representatives who can process the fee reduction or waivers.